Drinking Water in Costa Rica

-Now, back to the topic at hand.
-Should you drink Costa Rica tap water?
-I always say to guests it is better to play it safe, which you probably assumed was my answer from the last paragraph.
-I will let you in on a secret.
-I say this because if I tell one of our guests the water from the tap is safe and they end up getting sick from something else, then chances are I will get blamed.
-So my reasoning is to play it safe and just tell each guest to buy bottled water.
-Basically just telling them to play it safe too.
+We always say to guests it is better to play it safe when drinking water in Costa Rica, which you probably assumed was my answer from the last paragraph.
+It’s better to say this because if we tell one of our guests the water from the tap is safe and they end up getting sick from something else, then chances are we will get blamed.

 Can You Get Sick from Tap Water in Costa Rica?

 Yes.
 If you have not been living in Costa Rica for some time, you might not have immunity to certain bacterias.